President & CEO

-Charles Burke is the newly appointed President & CEO of Frederik Meijer Gardens & Sculpture Park, one of the preeminent cultural, horticultural, and sculptural campuses in the world, located in Grand Rapids, Michigan.
+Charles Burke is the President & CEO of Frederik Meijer Gardens & Sculpture Park, one of the preeminent cultural, horticultural, and sculptural campuses in the world, located in Grand Rapids, Michigan.

 Since 2014, Charles served as President and CEO of The War Memorial, a waterfront cultural campus in Grosse Pointe Farms that curates experiences focusing on arts, culture, film, patriotism, community connectivity, and leadership.
 His work has empowered the total transformation of The War Memorial as a regional impact organization welcoming more than 300,000 patrons with over 3,000 events annually, all while incubating more than 65 nonprofit organizations.
 The Nationally Registered Historic campus includes the new Fred M. Alger Center (opened in fall 2022), designed by the ROSSETTI architecture team; Les Braves II: At Water’s Edge Park and Gardens, visioned by famed international artist Anilore Banon; WM Community Foundation; Patriot Theater for arts, culture, and film; an Arts and Community Wing inclusive of multiple galleries and classrooms; and an Italian Renaissance-style estate home designed by American architect Charles A. Platt.
 Charles’ leadership has reimagined an institution now positioned to grow in all aspects of its diversified business lines while redefining the role of a nonprofit institution as a catalyst for a forward-thinking community.